Adobe-CEP/Getting-Started-guides/Package Distribute Install/readme.md

 - Using CA (Certificate Authority) - Your certificate signed by CA must satisfy these conditions:
 	- The root certificate of the code-signing certificate must be installed in the target operating system by default.
 This can vary with different variations of an operating system.
-For example, you may need to check that your root certificate is installed into all variations of Win XP, including home/professional, SP1, SP2, SP3, and so on.

 	- The issuing certificate authority (CA) of the code-signing certificate must permit you to use that certificate to sign extensions.